-I comment on terrorism, counterterrorism, torture and other issues for a variety of national and international media, including the BBC News Channel, BBC Radio 5 Live, France 24, Voice of America, Radio France Internationale, Arise TV, and the Sun.
+I comment on terrorism, counterterrorism, torture and other issues for a variety of national and international media, including the Washington Post, the Independent, BBC News, BBC Radio 4, France 24, Voice of America, Radio France Internationale and the Sun.
 My book has also been covered in the Telegraph and the Spectator online.

 Committed to engaging policy makers, I have briefed governments and security practitioners on my research findings, including the UK Home Office, the UK Foreign and Commonwealth Office, British and French counterterrorist officials and Department of Defense staff at the Pentagon in Washington DC.